 Learn how to be eco-friendly and protect the environment without breaking the bank with these 10 Energy Saving Tips.

-Think green and plant trees [link to: NW Am.
-Forests page].
+Think green and plant trees.
 If you’re wondering how to be eco-friendly, one of the best – and greenest – ways is to plant trees around your yard or office.
 Trees are inexpensive, require little maintenance and act as filters by constantly removing air pollution from the atmosphere.

 Much of the the technology and ingenuity required to seriously reduce the threat of global warming already exists, and this includes solutions that are going to stimulate the American economy because they will be creating jobs, saving consumers and government money, and will be helpful to protect our national security.
 The key is sustainable or renewable energy.